 Enhance Risk Response Strategy

-So, this is an example of the enhance risk response strategy.
+This is an example of the enhance risk response strategy.

 Exploit Risk Response Strategy

-Difference Between Enhance and Exploit Risk Response Strategies
+The Difference Between Enhance and Exploit Risk Response Strategies

 Enhance and exploit are two kinds of positive risk response strategies.
-If the opportunity is not very important or you don’t have any extra resources, you will go for the enhance risk response strategy.
-However, if you have extra resources available or the opportunity is so important that you cannot let go, you will go for the exploit risk response strategy.
-The strategy chosen for the opportunity will depend on the situation, requirements and resources available to you.
+If the opportunity is not very important or you do not have any extra resources, you will use the enhance risk response strategy.
+In the enhance risk response strategy, you increase the chance of the risk occurring.
+However, if you have extra resources available or the opportunity is so important that you cannot let it go, you will use the exploit risk response strategy.
+In the exploit risk response strategy, you increase the chance of the risk happening to 100%.